What Is Integrated Education And How Is It Different?

 What is Integrated Education?

 At its core, integrated education emphasizes the idea that all students should learn together, rather than in segregated settings.
 This model combines students with varying abilities, backgrounds, and learning needs in the same classroom.
+This approach is particularly significant for students with disabilities, as it seeks to foster a sense of belonging and community while providing equal access to quality education.
 It promotes collaborative learning, encouraging peer interaction and mutual support, which can enhance educational outcomes for all participants.

 In practical terms, integrated education often involves: